 Click here to learn how Alice Peck Day Memorial Hospital prevents downtime.

-Once the tedious process of data entry and document scanning is complete, medical practices can reap the rewards of a paper-less system, but that efficiency comes with a catch: If the EHR system goes down, medical records are as good as gone.
+Once the tedious process of data entry and document scanning is complete, medical practices can reap the rewards of a paper-less system, but that efficiency comes with a catch: If the EHR applications systems go down, medical records are as good as gone.
 As a result, protecting servers and applications from downtime becomes paramount.

 Alice Peck Day Memorial Hospital , a 25-bed hospital in the northeast, implemented virtualization technology with high availability software to address concerns over medical records accessibility.
 To see their prescription for success, read the case study.